saurabh13113/battleship-solitaire-solver/README.md

-# 🚢 Constraint Satisfaction Problem: Battleship Solitaire Solver
+# 🚢 Battleship Solitaire Solver

 ## 📖 Overview
 This project implements a solver for Battleship Solitaire puzzles using **Constraint Satisfaction Problem (CSP)** techniques.
 Battleship Solitaire is a logic puzzle where you must deduce the location of ships on a grid based on given constraints.